Other diodes: Diode types

 When the PIN diode is forward biased both types of current carrier are injected into the intrinsic layer where they combine.
 It is this process that enables the current to flow across the layer.

 The particularly useful aspect of the PIN diode occurs when it is used with high frequency signals, the diode appears as a resistor rather than a non linear device, and it produces no rectification or distortion.
 Its resistance is governed by the DC bias applied.
 In this way it is possible to use the device as an effective RF switch or variable resistor producing far less distortion than ordinary PN junction diodes.

-PIN diode attenuator and switch circuit
+PIN diode uses and advantages

 Although not as widely used as normal PN junction diodes, PIN diodes are nevertheless used in large quantities.
 PIN diodes are particularly used in RF applications where there low levels of capacitance and also their switching and variable resistance properties make them very good in switching and variable attenuator applications.